Ohio Layoffs — January 2013

 |---|---|---|---|---|

-The most significant filing came from Superior Fibers at its Bremen facility, reporting 106 affected workers.
+The largest notice was filed by Superior Fibers at its Bremen facility, reporting 106 affected workers.
 Parker Hydraulics followed with 63 workers.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.